Fujitsu’s AI Server: A Key to Enhanced Digital Sovereignty?

 Actionable Steps

-1. Re-evaluate Data Security Strategy: Identify data security vulnerabilities and consider adopting advanced security technologies like confidential computing.
+- Re-evaluate Data Security Strategy: Firms must audit their current data security vulnerabilities and begin a serious evaluation of advanced technologies like confidential computing.

-3. Consult Experts: Ensure compliance with data sovereignty and security regulations, and build the optimal solution with expert assistance.
+- Consult Experts: To ensure compliance with evolving data sovereignty and security regulations, companies should seek expert assistance to build out optimal solutions.

 Future Outlook